MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

      > [!NOTE]
      > If a device is enrolled without supervision, you need to use Apple Configurator if you want to set it to supervised.
 To reset the device in this way, you need to connect it to a Mac with a USB cable.
 For more information, see [Apple Configurator Help](https://support.apple.com/guide/apple-configurator-mac).

 11. In the **Locked enrollment** list, select **Yes** or **No**.
 Locked enrollment disables iOS/iPadOS settings that allow the management profile to be removed.
 If you enable locked enrollment, the button in the Settings app that lets users remove a management profile will be hidden and users won't be able to unenroll their device.
-If you're setting up devices in Azure AD shared mode, select **Yes**.
+If you're setting up devices in Microsoft Entra ID shared mode, select **Yes**.

     Locked enrollment works a little differently, at first, on devices not originally purchased through Apple Business Manager but later added to be a part of automated device enrollment: users on these devices will see the remove management button in the Settings app for the first 30 days after activating their device.
 After that provisional period, the option will be hidden.
 For more information, see [Prepare devices manually](https://help.apple.com/configurator/mac/2.8/#/cad99bc2a859) (opens Apple Configurator Help docs).